Presented by Comunidad Latina de Vashon, Greater Cleveland Congregations, and Union of Concerned Scientists

 Are the COVID-19 vaccines safe?

 Yes.
 Getting a COVID-19 vaccine is associated with very few risks.
 Among the tens of thousands of people who received a Pfizer, Moderna, or J&J vaccine in the clinical trials, the most common side effects experienced were pain at the injection site, fatigue, headaches, muscle pain, joint pain, chills, or fever—the vast majority of which disappeared in a few hours or a few days.
 In rare cases, you can develop an allergic reaction, usually within the first 15 minutes of receiving the vaccine.
 The FDA is currently investigating a very rare allergic reaction to the Pfizer vaccine that has occurred in a handful of individuals.
-Clinical trials are currently taking place to test the safety and effectiveness of the Pfizer and Moderna vaccines in children 12 and older.

 Are the vaccines safe and effective for people with my gender/ ethnicity/ health condition/ age?